KaskelenValley/Memento/Reports/PreFinalReport.md

 ## Balzhan Jumabekova

-This week I have added new changes in our backlog based on SUS results.
-Also I have held a meeting with the team leader in order to discuss our plan.
-Then checked up our finished user stories using acceptance criteria and definition of done.
-At the end of the week I have planned the next sprint and conducted sprint review.
+This week I have added new changes to our backlog based on System Usability Scale.
+At the beginning of the week, I agreed with three respondents to conduct usability testing using SUS.
+Also, I have held a meeting with the team leader in order to discuss our plan.
+Then checked up our finished user stories using acceptance criteria and the definition of done.
+At the end of the week, I planned the next sprint and conducted a sprint review.
+I likewise prepared a list of tasks for each respondent and a table in which I will enter the test results.
+The essence of the tasks is that the test-taker can make a recording of his voice, read the recording, edit it, send it to someone and delete it.
+For all three test subjects and for all three applications, I will use the same conditions to correctly evaluate the results.

 ## Madiyar Mukushev